Haobo-Zhao/simple-library-demo/README.md

-# simple-library-demo
+# local_library_demo
-Demo of a library system written in python, using the Django framework
+Demo of a library system written in the Django framework